Lancer Evolution Information

 0-60 mph: 4.8 seconds (RS: 4.4)

-Mitsubishi Evolution Information - EVO 6/EVO VI
+Mitsubishi EVO Specs/Information – EVO 6/EVO VI

 The EVO 6 looked basically the same expect for a few minor revisions which increased stability and downforce, these were to comply with the new WRC regs.
 Again the cooling system was further revised which included a new external oil cooler.
 On the RS the turbo was changed to a TD05HRA-16G6-10.5T item which used a titanium turbine impeller to reduce weight and for increased strength.
 Both cars were given a better flowing intake pipe.
 Chassis modifications included forged aluminium suspension arms, extra spot welding, thicker steel and improved adhesive to increase strength and torsional rigidity.
 The EVO 6 also came with a new design of alloy wheel in the same size as he EVO 5.
 The interior had blue detailing in the form of stitching, materials and gauge cluster faces.
 MOMO steering wheel and Recaro seats were still included in the GSR.